Surprised astronomers find new type of star explosion - a micronova

 Micronovae are observed from Earth as bursts of light lasting about 10 hours.
 They were documented on three white dwarfs - one 1,680 light years away from Earth, one 3,720 light years away and one 4,900 light years away.
-A light year is the distance light travels in a year, 5.9 trillion miles (9.5 trillion km).
+A light year is the distance light travels in a year, 9.5 trillion kilometres.

 "The discovery was an unexpected surprise.
 It goes to show just how dynamic the universe is.
 These events are fast and sporadic.
 Finding them requires looking at the right place at the right time," said astronomer Simone Scaringi of Durham University in England, lead author of the study published in the journal Nature.